Diese Version wird von unserer Website nicht mehr unterstützt.

 BAB 069/24: Open Source Data Pipeline & Database for HyDaMS (Hydrographisches Daten Management System)

-As part of the cooperation between the federal and provincial governments required by the Water Act, a monitoring network is operated to determine the water balance in Austria.
+As part of the co-operation between the federal and provincial governments required by the Water Act, a monitoring network is operated to determine the water balance in Austria.
 This data is collected by the federal states and transferred to the Hydrographic Data Management System (HyDaMS).
-HyDaMS is a version of the TopoDesk software from Toposoft.
-This is proprietary software based on the AZUR programming language.
-In this software, over 300,000 time series with different parameters and...
+The HyDaMS has so far been based on proprietary software, with which over 300,000 time series with different parameters and time references are stored in a very specialised format.
+As part of the INSPIRE...

 BAB 070/24: Transparency of agricultural value chains